Insurer Tokio Marine says Greensill took out policies fraudulently - NewsBreak

 Insurer Tokio Marine says Greensill took out policies fraudulently

-LONDON, April 4 (Reuters) - Companies linked to insolvent British financier Lex Greensill obtained insurance fraudulently, insurer Tokio Marine (8766.T) said on Monday, adding it did not plan to pay out on the policies and would "vigorously defend" itself against any legal claims.
+LONDON (Reuters) - Companies linked to insolvent British financier Lex Greensill obtained insurance fraudulently, insurer Tokio Marine said on Monday, adding it did not plan to pay out on the policies and would “vigorously defend” itself against any legal claims.

-Greensill's supply chain finance firm collapsed last year, leading to the failure of $10 billion in supply-chain finance funds run by Credit Suisse (CSGN.S).
+Greensill’s supply chain finance firm collapsed last year, leading to the failure of $10 billion in supply-chain finance funds run by Credit Suisse.

 Greensill administrators Grant Thornton declined to comment on Monday.